Luxorth1/PnemoniaClassificationModel/README.md

-# Pnemonia Classification Algorithm
+# Pneumonia Classification Algorithm

-This project is focused on creating a convoluted neural network which can successfully classify the chest x-ray of a patient and determine whether they have pnemonia or not.
+This project is focused on creating a convoluted neural network which can successfully classify the chest x-ray of a patient and determine whether they have pneumonia or not.

 ## Getting Started